×

 We asked people how much they someone comfortably live on in Can Tho, they wrote:

 "The cost of living in Can Tho is relatively low compared to other major cities in the world.
 Rent for a one-bedroom apartment in the city center is quite affordable, while outside the city center, it is even cheaper.
 The cost of utilities such as electricity, heating, cooling, water, and garbage is also quite low.
 Groceries are also inexpensive, with local markets offering fresh produce, meat, and seafood at very reasonable prices.
 Eating out at local restaurants is also quite affordable, while dining at more upscale restaurants can be more expensive.
 Public transportation in Can Tho is also quite cheap, with buses being the most common mode of transport.
 Taxis are also available and are reasonably priced.
 Healthcare in Can Tho is relatively affordable, with both public and private hospitals offering services at reasonable prices.
 However, it's worth noting that the quality of healthcare can vary.
-Overall, the cost of living in Can Tho is quite low, making it an attractive place for those looking to live in a vibrant city while keeping their living costs down," remarked one expat in Can Tho.
+Overall, the cost of living in Can Tho is quite low, making it an attractive place for those looking to live in a vibrant city while keeping their living costs down," explained one expat.

 Get Quote